aferrero2707/PhotoFlow/README.md

 # Fedora packages

-User Oleastre is providing up-to-date VIPS and PhotoFlow packages for Fedora To install PhotoFlow, just execute the following commands as root:
+User Oleastre is providing up-to-date VIPS and PhotoFlow packages for Fedora.

+To install PhotoFlow, just execute the following commands as root:

         dnf copr enable oleastre/PhotoFlow